Phaidra Knight

 Phaidra Knight (born July 4, 1974) is an American former rugby union footballer who was a member of the United States national team from 1999 to 2017.
 She participated in the 2002, 2006, and 2010 Women's Rugby World Cup, and won All-World Team honors in the first two World Cups.

 She was named USA Rugby's Player of the Decade in 2010.
 On October 26, 2017, World Rugby announced that she would be inducted into the World Rugby Hall of Fame on November 10 of that year, with the ceremony held at the Hall's facility in Rugby, England.
-Knight is an open lesbian sportswomen.
+Knight is an open lesbian sportswoman.

 Early life

 Knight was born on July 4, 1974.
 She grew up on her family's farm near the small town of Irwinton, Georgia.
-At the age of four Knight began helping out on the farm in the summer, picking vegetables and hoisting pigs into the trucks.
+At the age of four, Knight began helping out on the farm in the summer, picking vegetables and hoisting pigs into the trucks.
 Working on the farm did not get in the way for young Knight to play sports.
 Knight began playing basketball at the young age of four.
 She was able to use a portion of her family's field as a basketball court, with her uncle (a basketball player) installing a basketball hoop for her.

 Although she was already playing basketball Knight had always wanted to play on the midget league football team, but girls were not allowed to play.
 In her efforts to be as close to the game of football as she could, she joined the midget league cheer leading squad instead.

 Knight began playing organized sports in middle school, joining the basketball team.
 She would continue on to play Varsity Basketball in High School along with Varsity Tennis.